How to Create Hover Effects on Images in Squarespace

 Curious and want to see an example?
 Hover over the image below and see for yourself just how engaging images with hover effects can be in Squarespace.

 Instead of a boring learn more about me list on my About page, I decided to have a bit more fun by using a grid of photos with hover effects.
 The photos are beautiful and eye catching and when you hover over each one, a fun tidbit about me (related to the image) appears.
 When you move your mouse off the image, the original photo returns.
-You can see it in action for yourself right here and see example images a bit below in this post.
+You can see it for yourself right here and see example images a bit below in this post.

 Once I had selected, styled and standardized the size (cropping to squares at 1500 pixels), I ran the images through tinyjpg.com to optimize/bring their size down.
 You should run all your site’s images through an image optimizer, so they don’t slow down the load time for your site.
 Slow websites get clicked away from real quick.

-In my About page example, I use hover to alternate between two images.
+In my example, I use hover to alternate between two images.
 The first image that appears is a photo that relates to the tidbit I’m sharing.
 The second image is a photo with the tidbit text.
 This is what appears when you hover over the image.
 When you move your mouse off the image, the image with text disappears and is replaced with the original image.

 I use 2 images for each of the 9 places in the grid.
 That means I uploaded 18 images and had 18 unique image web addresses to insert into the code that was used.
 I uploaded these images into the Manage Custom files feature of Custom CSS.
 If you aren’t familiar with or need help with how to use Squarespace’s Manage Custom Files feature, read this blog post.
 It will walk you through how to load the images into your website and generate a unique URL for each one.
 You’ll need the URL for the code we’re about to create.